Dutch, 1629 - 1667

 Metsu’s stylistic and thematic adaptability suggests that he understood the changing character of the art market.
 For example, after he moved to Amsterdam he began to paint genre scenes that featured upper-class domestic situations.
 He also began to paint with greater detail and with a refinement associated with Leiden masters.
 In Amsterdam he also responded to the thematic and stylistic innovations of

-Metsu’s facile brushwork and his engaging narrative scenes were highly regarded during his own time, but the height of his fame came in the eighteenth and nineteenth centuries, when he was viewed as one of the supreme masters of the Dutch Golden Age.
+Metsu’s facile brushwork and his engaging narrative scenes were highly regarded during his own time, but the height of his fame came in the eighteenth and nineteenth centuries, when he was viewed as one of the supreme Dutch masters of the seventeenth century.
 His paintings were sold for enormous sums of money, and, because of Metsu’s fame, no fewer than three of Vermeer’s paintings were atrributed to him, among them the National Gallery’s

 In addition to his genre scenes, Metsu painted a few depictions of outdoor markets, religious scenes, portraits, and still lifes.
 The genre and portrait painter Michiel van Musscher (1645–1705) was his only known pupil.